nonplayer/hammercrawl/hc_complete_rules.md

 **Born of Earth and Stone:** Dwarves are never lost when underground with solid earth or stone beneath their feet.
 They know the local grades and depth, and can feel air flow naturally.
 They have a 50% chance of detecting hidden stonework just by passing, and automatically find it if they spend a turn searching.

-**Dwarf Battlemaster:** Dwarves have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
+**Dwarf Battlemaster:** Dwarves have a bonus melee attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
 When attacking, a Dwarf declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Dwarven Resilience:** Dwarves have advantage on all of their Good saves.